40

 How Long Does It Take to Earn?

-The process could go as quickly as two to three months if you earn the majority of your points through two Southwest credit card sign-ups, which now must be one business and one personal card OR two business cards.
+The process could go as quickly as 2 to 3 months if you earn the majority of your points through 2 Southwest credit card sign-ups.

-Even if you are unable to earn all 125,000 points via credit card bonus points, you can start earning additional qualifying points as mentioned above, such as everyday spending on the cards, which earn 1 point per dollar, by using the Southwest Rapid Rewards Shopping Portal, etc.
+Even if you are unable to earn all 135,000 points via card bonus points, you can start earning additional qualifying points as mentioned above, such as everyday spending on the cards, which earn 1 point per dollar, by using the Southwest Rapid Rewards Shopping Portal, etc.

 How Will I Know I’ve Officially Earned the Pass?

-You can then go into your Rapid Rewards account and add your companion, which I show you how to do in my Families Fly Free Program.
+You can then go into your Rapid Rewards account and add your companion, which I show you how to do inside of the Families Fly Free membership.

-You can even change companions up to three times in one calendar year!
+You can even change companions up to 3 times in 1 calendar year!

 Is the Southwest Companion Pass Easy to Use?